keolo/keolo-com/content/posts/how-to-build-an-ehr/ui-ux-design.md

 ---
-title: '🚧 UI/UX Design'
+title: '🚧 UI/UX design'
 draft: true
 hiddenInHomeList: true
 weight: 34
 ---
-## 🚧 Draft / Work in Progress
+## 🚧 Draft / work in progress

 - This page is currently a draft and a work in progress.
 Please check back soon for updates (and/or connect with me on [LinkedIn](https://www.linkedin.com/in/keolo/))!